 “I ask…what holds you back?
 Are you worried someone might harm you?”

-“What?”
-She seems taken aback that I would suggest that—although it’s something I’ve had to worry about much, which is why I suggest it.
-But, I suppose life is at least a bit simpler for her.
+She seems taken aback that I would suggest that—although it’s something I’ve had to worry about often in my life, which is why I suggest it.
+But, I suppose someone like her does not have to worry about that so much.

-“No, no, nothing like that.
+“No, no, it is nothing of the sort.
 It is just…being judged so harshly by everyone…”

 Does that really matter?

-I don’t speak it aloud, as I’m sure it would come off as trivializing…but I suppose that’s something else I’ve become far too used to, myself.
-Even with all I’ve been through, though, it’s easier to say “don’t care” than it is actually act upon it.
+I don’t speak it aloud, as I’m sure it would come off as trivializing; but, I suppose that’s something else I’ve become far too used to, myself.
+Even with all I’ve been through, though, this is much easier said than done, especially for someone like her.
 Realizing this, I choose my words carefully.

 “It’s no problem,” I reply, although it doesn’t seem as though I’ve done much.
 “I suppose I should be on my way now—”

 “No!
-Erm, I mean—it’s still quite late, is it not?
+Erm, I mean—it is still quite late, is it not?
 At least rest, until the morning.”

-“You are not at all,” she insists, “And as we’ll be in different rooms, it should surely be fine.
+“You are not at all,” she insists, “And as we shall be in different rooms, it should surely be fine.
 After your ordeal it would be good for you to get more rest.”

 “All right,” I say, slowly standing up.
-“Then I’ll be going back to rest now.”
+“Then I’ll be going back to sleep now.”

-“Yeah, you too.
-And…thank you.”
-Though I try not to show it, I can’t help but smile, and so does she.
-And with the I stiffly retreat into the hallway, looking for the room I found myself in before.
-It’s not long before I'm wrapped in the soft confines of the bed once more.
+Though I try not to show it, I can’t help but smile back.
+And with that I stiffly retreat into the hallway, looking for the room I found myself in before.
+It’s not long before I’m wrapped in the soft confines of the bed.
 As I lay there, my mind begins to wander…

 I can’t believe I’m still here…no, I can’t believe I’m here at all.

-But, even if it’s foolish…I hope we can meet again.
-You seem far too kind to be so miserable.
+But, even if it’s foolish…I hope we can.
+She seems far too kind to be so miserable.
 Even with all the shit I’ve gone through, I’ve still found a semblance of happiness…

 So please find your happiness too, Suzette.